 Why do we have emotions and how do they interact with our rationality?
 Is being as happy as possible the key to a good life, or do we need deeper meaning?
 Is it possible to make a free choice when we are influenced so heavily by the world around us?
 These are just some of the questions our students tackle while studying philosophy with us, as they gain a deeper understanding of both the subject and of themselves.

 We are internationally regarded for our expertise, with members of the discipline having held Visiting Fellowships in Canada China, Germany, Italy, New Zealand, and South Africa.

 In addition, members of the discipline are, or have recently been, involved in the management of various learned societies, including:

 The individual staff member pages contain details of our research interests and publications.

 The research we conduct is broadly in normative philosophy, often with a historical perspective.
 This is reflected in our Values and Reasons Research Group.
 However, we have research strengths in a wide range of areas, including: aesthetics, conceptual engineering, ethics, history of philosophy, philosophy of language, philosophy of mind, philosophy of sport, and post-Kantian European philosophy.

-We are known for our research excellence, and in the 2014 Research Excellence Framework (REF) 97% of our research outputs were ranked as internationally recognised or better, with 40% being internationally excellent, and 7% world leading.
+We are known for our research excellence, and in the Research Excellence Framework (REF) 2021 all our research outputs were ranked as "internationally recognised" or better, with 52% being "internationally excellent", and 9% "world leading".

 We have a thriving Postgraduate Research Community, with full-time as well as part-time MPhil and PhD students, working on a range of topics.
 A number of our Research Students hold funded positions.